-- Need to send this data to anyone?
-Just press the "e-mail" button.
+Need to share this data with anyone?
+Just press the "send this result" button.

 Insurance.
 No one will give you a loan if you don't insure your newly purchased property against loses from fire, flooding, etc. The bank may also require that you buy a pay private mortgage insurance in case you will be unable to repay your loan (usually when the down payment is lower than 20%).
 You will have to buy property insurance during the whole loan period.
 Some banks will also make you buy an insurance against job loss and other.
 It all depends on the bank's imagination.

 Additional products.
 Credit cards, personal accounts etc. Some banks offer better terms in return for your buying additional products.
 Usually you will need to use them throughout the whole term of your loan.

 Taxes.
 This is not an expense directly related to a mortgage, however, you need to remember that owning a property is invariably associated with paying property taxes.
 In some countries (like U.S.) if you have a low down payment the lender will set up an escrow account to collect any additional expenses, which will be included in your monthly payment.